 Destin and Fort Walton Beach, Florida, are major vacation and golf destinations.
-The main draw is that these two cities have more than 24 miles of beachfront on Florida's Emerald Coast, where the Gulf is a beautiful bluish green, the sand is like soft sugar, and the seafood is delectable.
+The main draw is that these two cities have more than 24 miles of beachfront on Florida's Emerald Coast, where the Gulf is a beautiful turquoise color, the sand is sugar-soft, and the seafood is delectable.
 For golfers, there's even more.
 These two coastal cities boast great golf weather most of the year, more than 1,100 holes of golf set on some of the finest courses in Florida, and several dozen hotels, resorts, and time-shares that offer a variety of fine lodging.
-So pack your bags, your clubs, and your bathing suit.

-Also along Choctawhatchee Bay, the Regatta Bay Golf and Yacht Club is among Golf Digest's Top 15 Courses in Florida.
+Along Choctawhatchee Bay is Regatta Bay Golf and Yacht Club, one of Golf Digest's Top 15 Courses in Florida.
 It is appropriate for all golfers, no matter your skill level.
 The course's architect, Robert C. Walker, said:

 "When designing this course, the owner wanted every hole to be unique, challenging, and dramatic.
 Therefore, no two holes are alike, ultimately keeping golfers on their toes throughout the entire round.”

 Sandestin Golf and Beach Resort, which goes from the beach to the bay in Sandestin, has four courses: Raven Golf Club, Baytowne Golf Club, The Links Golf Club, and the private Burnt Pine Club.
 Each one is different, with its own kind of appeal.
-Sandestin Golf and Beach Resort made Golf Digest's list of the Top 75 Golf Resorts in 2006 and all told has won more than 30 awards as of 2017.Continue to 5 of 9 below.
+Sandestin Golf and Beach Resort has won more than 30 awards.

 Emerald Bay Golf Club spreads out along Choctawhatchee Bay between the Beaches of South Walton and Destin.
 It was fully renovated in 2014, and its clubhouse has a bar and restaurant with outside seating that looks out over the 18th green.
 If you're in Destin when it's on the cool side, you'll enjoy the outdoor fireplace while you have a bite to eat after your golf game.